Mountain Vista Veterinary Hospital

 Acupuncture Only Value Package

-These packages may be purchased after the initial consultation with Dr Jennifer Dodd.
+These packages may be purchased after the initial consultation with Dr. Jennifer Dodd.
 If for any reason your pet is unable to complete the session, there will be no refund for the package.
+Package expires after 6 months if unused.

 Conditioning only Value Package